FREE TRAINING!

 Criterion 5

-The binge eating is NOT associated with the regular use of inappropriate compensatory behavior (e.g., purging, fasting, excessive exercise) and does NOT occur exclusively during the course of anorexia nervosa or bulimia nervosa..
+The binge eating is not associated with the regular use of inappropriate compensatory behavior (e.g., purging, fasting, excessive exercise) and does not occur exclusively during the course of anorexia nervosa or bulimia nervosa..

-Now, I have a question for you after hearing this story: would you tell this poor child he was developing Binge Eating Disorder?
-No, of course not!
-So why would YOU be developing eating disorder?
-Just like the child, you are simply hungry and in need of nutrients.
-And when I say hungry, this of course includes mental hunger!
-This child needs to make up for all the restriction, even if that was completely unintentional on his part.
-And the exact same goes for YOU!
-It’s not your fault that you fell into disordered eating or developed an eating disorder, but it IS your responsibility to nourish yourself back to health.
-I’ve said this before and I’ll say it again: it’s SO much easier to take on a victim role and not take the hard, fearful actions in recovery.
-But NO ONE can do this for you.
-No one can tell your body that food is abundant, not even your own eyes!
-Your survival brain has to understand that food is abundant, and it can only do this if you prove to it, that food is abundant.
+It’s not your fault that you fell into disordered eating or developed an eating disorder, but it is your responsibility to nourish yourself back to health.
+As I write in How to Beat Extreme Hunger, it’s much easier to take on a victim role instead of taking responsibility for your eating disorder recovery journey.
+No one can do this for you.
+No one can signal to your body that food is abundant, not even your own eyes!
+Your survival brain has to trust that food is abundant, and it can only trust if you prove that food is abundant.
 So, now go prove to your body there is no famine!
-Go prove to your body that all the food it is asking for, whether this be physically or mentally, that you’ll feed that to it!
-Your body is your friend, so please start treating it like you would a friend.
+Go prove to your body that all the food it is asking for, whether this be through physical extreme hunger or mental extreme hunger, that you’ll feed it.
+Your body is nothing more than the encapsulation of your unique being, a being that can only contribute your special gifts when your body is well fed.

 Want to learn how to navigate ED recovery as an autistic person?

-Listen to my FREE TRAINING teaching you how to use your autistic traits to your advantage in ED recovery 💪
+Listen toΒ my FREE TRAINING teaching you how to use your autistic traits to your advantage in ED recovery πŸ’ͺ

 GIMME THE TRAINING!